-I would emphasise dry though - I personally don’t want peach, pineapple or tropical fruit flavours with my fish - not in this traditional dish, at least.
+In general smooth dry white wines work best.
+I would emphasise dry though - I personally don’t want peach, pineapple or tropical fruit flavours with my fish - not with this traditional dish, at least.

 Here are some examples: